cojulieanne/mlops-e2e-project/README.md

     This will be useful in tidying up my code since I noticed when revisiting my old notebooks for this homework that I do have a lot of unnecessary press of the "Enter" button

+--hadollint

+    Keeps dockerfiles clean and standardized and promotes leaner image

+--yamllint

+    Improves readability of my code and validates my code.
+Detects error like indentation, accidental presses or random characters in the code due to some accidents.

 ## Model

 --generated model.pkl after training